mcjkurz/qhchina/README.md

-# QHChina
+# QHChina Lab

-**Quantitative Humanities China Lab** - A Python package for NLP tasks related to Chinese text analysis.
+**Quantitative Humanities China Lab** - A research lab and Python package for NLP tasks related to Chinese text analysis.

+## Repository Structure

+This repository contains:

+1. **Python Package**: The `qhchina` package for Chinese text analysis in humanities research
+2. **Lab Website**: The QHChina Lab website with information about our research, projects, resources, and documentation

-## Features
+## Python Package Features

 - **Collocation Analysis**: Find significant word co-occurrences in text
 - **Corpus Comparison**: Statistically compare different corpora